Understanding How The Workers’ Compensation Process Works In Pennsylvania

-- As long as you have timely notified your employer of your injury, you have three years from the date of accident to pursue your claim.
+As long as you have timely notified your employer of your injury, you have three years from the date of the accident to pursue your claim.

 Fighting Against Claim Denials

-If your claim is denied by your employer, we will help you file a claim petition with the Pennsylvania Department of Labor & Industry.
+If you were hurt at work and your claim is denied by your employer, our workers’ compensation lawyers will help you file a claim petition with the Pennsylvania Department of Labor & Industry.
 We will evaluate your claim to present medical evidence in support of your injury and will work with medical experts.
 If a denial of your claim is received, seeking immediate legal advice is imperative, as your employer is not accepting your claim.
 Do not delay in seeking counsel as your benefits will only be further delayed.

 Settlement Of Claims